JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 You're absolutely right, it has that weird avocet-like upturned bill that gives it its name, completely unique among hummingbirds if I'm not mistaken.

 1. The word "awl" wasn't in my vocabulary, didn't know what it meant, now I do, thanks!
-Posted one year ago
+Posted 2 years ago

-1. Since you're not an archaeologist or leatherworker, I'm not surprised ;) Posted one year ago, modified one year ago
+1. Since you're not an archaeologist or leatherworker, I'm not surprised ;) Posted 2 years ago, modified 2 years ago

 Sign in or Join in order to comment.